Mjz86/String/README.md

  i refer you to  John Lakos “Local ('Arena') Memory Allocators":
  " compated to the global allocator,  the virtual call overhead is just noise".

+ * when to use alloca:
+ only use it in cases where you would make an object  on the stack , but that object was not small enough to be optimal to fit in thr stack.

 # Value Semantics

 The string is a value type.
 In my library, all of the move and copy functions